 Music programs have two 15-week semesters: September to mid-January, and mid-January to May.
-Visual Art classes have two 10-week semesters.
-During the summer we offer various enrichment courses in music and visual art.
+During the summer we offer various enrichment courses in early childhood music and Suzuki Samplers.

 Most music students continue to take private lessons during the summer but with a more flexible schedule.

-Q: What are the credentials of CSA faculty members?
+Q: What are the credentials of CSA instructors?
 Do college students teach?

 Our teachers are professional musicians, with the majority of them holding postgraduate degrees in their respective disciplines.
-Biographical information is available for each faculty member in our Faculty section.
+Biographical information is available for each instructor in our Instructor section.

-Many Wheaton College Music Conservatory interns work at Community School of the Arts, but always under the supervision of a CSA faculty member.
+Many Wheaton College Music Conservatory interns work at Community School of the Arts, but always under the supervision of a CSA instructor.